Wendy Richard: Career

-Upon leaving drama school, Richard wrote to theatrical agents hoping to be taken on for work, including Robert Stigwood.
+Upon leaving drama school, Richard wrote to theatrical agents, including Robert Stigwood, hoping to be taken on for work.
 In 1962, her distinctive cockney vocals helped get her to No. 1 on the UK singles chart with the single "Come Outside" by Mike Sarne who was managed by Stigwood.
 This was followed by many promotional appearances which exposed her to television audiences.

 Drawing on from the success of "Come Outside", Richard was taken on by the Lom Artists agency, and her first role with her new agent was in the sitcom Bulldog Breed with Amanda Barrie for Granada Television before starring as Susan Sullivan, a receptionist, in five episodes of Harpers West One, an ATV television drama series about a fictional department store.
 Richard then appeared in series such as Danger Man, No Hiding Place, Hugh and I and The Contact with John Hurt.
 In 1965, she appeared in an episode of the original Likely Lads series as a household cleaner saleswoman called Lynn.
 Richard also appears in a scene cut from the released version of The Beatles movie Help!
 (1965).
 In addition, she had a small role as a nurse in Doctor in Clover (1966).

 Richard first became familiar to television audiences in 1967 playing teenage supermarket till girl Joyce Harker, a regular character, in The Newcomers, until the show's end in 1969.
-After The Newcomers ended, Richard had a recurring role as Edith Parish, Private Walker's usherette girlfriend in Dad's Army from 1970 to 1973, and had roles in several television series including Up Pompeii!, Please Sir! and On the Buses before appearing in Both Ends Meet, a sitcom about a sausage factory with Dora Bryan.
+After The Newcomers ended, Richard had a recurring role as Edith Parish (also called Shirley), Private Walker's usherette girlfriend in Dad's Army from 1970 to 1973, and had roles in several television series including Up Pompeii!, Please Sir! and On the Buses before appearing in Both Ends Meet, a sitcom about a sausage factory with Dora Bryan.

 From 1972 to 1985, Richard was a regular cast member of the sitcom Are You Being Served? as Shirley Brahms, an attractive, young shop assistant with a strong Cockney accent.
-Set in the ladies and gentleman's clothing department in the fictional department store Grace Brothers with Miss Brahms being under the eye of Mrs Slocombe and being the subject of menswear junior Mr Lucas's advances.
+Set in the ladies and gentleman's clothing department in the fictional department store Grace Brothers, Miss Brahms worked under the eye of Mrs Slocombe and was the object of the advances of menswear junior Mr Lucas.
 Richard later reprised her role in the Are You Being Served? sequel Grace & Favour, which aired from 1992 to 1993.

 Richard appeared in two Carry On films, playing small roles in Carry On Matron (1972) and Carry On Girls (1973) (both films also featured her future EastEnders colleague Barbara Windsor).
 Richard's other film roles around this time included No Blade of Grass (1970), Gumshoe (1971) starring Albert Finney, and the film versions of On The Buses (1971), Bless This House (1972), and Are You Being Served?
 (1977).
 While appearing in Are You Being Served?, she had parts in The Fenn Street Gang, Z Cars and Bowler as well as having regular roles in Hogg's Back and Not On Your Nellie.